eesast/AIchallenge2/logic/design.md

 `get angle`: get angle in [0, 360) for the direction of the vector

+`get_polar_position`: input a vector direction and another position to get relative polar position

+`pick_accessible`: give another position and judge if two positions are in picking range

+`get_area_id`: get area id for this position

 #### other function

 also, I use some other functions to deal with two postioin